999pingGG/NBTx/README.md

+### This repo is now archived since I've decided to use MessagePack for my game instead.
+I'm no longer interested in this.

 # NBTx

 NBTx is a tag based binary format based on Notch's NBT format, but it has a few modifications to make it more useful outside the Java world: